Common names: European grapevine moth, European grape berry moth, European vine moth, European grape moth

 Scientific name: Lobesia botrana (Denis & Schiffermuller)

-History: The European grapevine moth (EGVM) is native to Eurasia and Northern Africa, but was detected in Napa County, California in 2009.
-As of September, 2010 it is known to be present in six counties in California.
-These Californian counties are the only known occurrence of EGVM in North America.
+The European grapevine moth (EGVM) is native to Eurasia and Northern Africa, but was detected in Napa County, California in 2009.
+However, as of August, 2016 it has been declared eradicated from the U.S. by the United States Department of Agriculture.

 Minnesota Department of Agriculture (MDA), 625 Robert Street N, St. Paul, MN 55155-2538, email@example.com